-- Integrated Portfolio of Products.
-We enable our customers to achieve Integrated Customer Management by providing a portfolio of pre-integrated products that span the entire customer lifecycle.
-Our portfolio is designed to support Integrated Customer Management across the organization, providing a single platform for aligning business processes around the customer, linking customer-facing business processes and touch points across back-office and front-office systems.
-Products are pre-integrated for a seamless modular extension of our solution as a service provider moves toward achieving Integrated Customer Management and to ensure fast and reduced-cost implementations. - Solutions Combining Products and Services.
-We offer our customers total solutions that combine products with a broad range of services, including customization, implementation, integration, maintenance, ongoing support and Managed Services.
-By providing services directly to the customer, we are able to effectively utilize our intricate technical knowledge of our Integrated Customer Management products in the overall execution of a project, helping to ensure delivery and significantly reducing project risk.
+- Amdocs 6 Portfolio of Pre-Integrated, Modular Products.
+We enable our customers to achieve Integrated Customer Management by providing a portfolio of pre-integrated software products that span the entire customer lifecycle launched in 2005 and named Amdocs 6.
+Our portfolio is designed to enable ICM across our customer's organization, and enable them to align its business processes around the customer, linking customer-facing business processes and touch points across back-office and front-office systems.
+Our products are designed to allow modular extension as a service provider moves toward achieving ICM and to ensure fast and reduced-cost implementations.

+- Solutions Combining Products, Services and Partner Technology, as needed.
+We offer our customers solutions that address specific business issues, such as customer profitability and segmentation or launching IP convergent services.
+Our solutions combine products with a broad range of services, including customization, implementation, integration, maintenance, ongoing support and Managed Services, as well as partner technology.
+By providing services directly to the customer, we are able to effectively utilize our intricate technical knowledge of our products in the overall execution of a project, helping to ensure delivery and significantly reducing project risk.
 Our solutions approach differs from the multi-party approach commonly used in the market, in which products developed by a software vendor are implemented by a third-party system integrator.
 We believe that our approach enhances our ability to provide our customers with timely, cost-effective, low-risk solutions at a consistent level of quality. - Functional and Flexible Portfolio.
-Our Integrated Customer Management products are based on an open, multi-tier, client-server, rule and table-based architecture that provides the functionality, scalability, modularity and adaptability required by communications companies in today's highly competitive market.
+Our Amdocs 6 products portfolio is based on an open architecture that provides the functionality, scalability, modularity and adaptability required by service providers in today's highly competitive market.
 The open, standard architecture allows products to operate as standalone within existing environments.
-The flexibility of our Integrated Customer Management products enables our customers to achieve significant time-to-market advantages and reduce their dependence on technical and other staff. - Deep Industry Expertise and Highly Skilled Personnel.
+The flexibility of our product portfolio enables our customers to achieve significant time-to-market advantages and reduce their dependence on technical and other staff. - Deep Industry Expertise and Highly Skilled Personnel.
 We are able to offer our customers superior products and services on a worldwide basis in large part because of our highly qualified and trained technical, sales, marketing and managerial personnel.
 We invest significantly in the ongoing training of our personnel in key areas such as industry knowledge, software technologies and management capabilities.
 Primarily based on the skills and knowledge of our employees, we believe that we have developed a reputation for reliably delivering quality solutions within agreed time frames and budgets.
-We have a global presence and recruitment capabilities and have development centers in Canada, Cyprus, Ireland, Israel and the United States.
-Recently, we established a new development center in India.
+We have a global presence and recruitment capabilities and have development centers in Canada, China, Cyprus, India, Ireland, Israel and the United States.